jorgeandrespadilla/firestore-db-manager/README.md

 yarn global add firestore-db-manager
 ````

-This will install `firestore-db-manager` globally so that it may be run from the command line anywhere.
+This will install `firestore-db` globally so that it may be run from the command line anywhere.

 ## Usage